GavinXu520/SDOS/README.md

 # SDOS
-SDOU is a super distributed operating system for BlockChain
+SDOS is a super distributed operating system for BlockChain